onap/dcaegen2-deployments/bootstrap/README-docker.md

       a private network interconnecting the VMs; and an external network that provides "floating" IP addresses for the VMs.A router connects the two networks.
 Each VM is assigned two IP addresses, one allocated from the private network when the VM is launched.
 Then a floating IP is assigned to the VM from the external network.
 The UUID's of the private and external networks are needed for preparing the inputs.yaml file needed for running the bootstrap container.

    b) Add a public key to openStack, note its name (we will use KEYNAME as example for below).
-Save the private key (we will use KAYPATH as its path example), make sure it's permission is globally readable.
+Save the private key (we will use KEYPATH as its path example), make sure its permission is globally readable.

     c) Load the flowing base VM images to OpenStack:  a CentOS 7 base image and a Ubuntu 16.04 base image.

     d) Obtain the resource IDs/UUIDs for resources needed by the inputs.yaml file, as explained below, from OpenStack.

-2. On dev machine, edit an inputs.yaml file at INPUTSYAMLPATH
+2. On dev machine, set up a directory to hold environment-specific configuration files.
+Call its path CONFIGDIR.

+3. Put the private key mentioned above into CONFIGDIR as a file named `key`, and make it globally readable.
+4. Create a file named `inputs.yaml` in CONFIGDIR

 ```
 1  centos7image_id: '7c8d7524-de1f-490b-8418-db294bfa2d65'
 2  ubuntu1604image_id: '4b09c18b-d69e-4ba8-a1bd-562cab91ff20'